 - Corvette - Set inside a Covenant cruiser in orbit above Reach, the combat on the map is focused inside a hangar bay.

 - Courtyard - Wage war in a Courtyard outside an ONI building on Reach.
 Walkways, connecting rooms and plenty of cover make this a frantic space to fight in.
-It may not prove to be an effective weapon but feel free to jump behind the wheel of a Forklift if you feel inclined.
+It may not prove to be an effective weapon but feel free to jump behind the wheel of a Forklift if so inclined.

 - Outpost - Set affront a massive Covenant AA gun.